 Every two months we are tested after training in self-defense, kicking, form and breaking techniques.
 This past week I tested for my 6th belt in the curriculum, the blue belt.
 The next belt is the brown belt, and that is about the half-way point of my training.
 I am half-way to achieving my Black belt in Taekwondo.

-When I realized that quite a few adults join that have had no previous experience I felt motivated.
-I am so happy I decided to start training.
+When I realized that quite a few adults joined that have had no previous experience, I felt motivated.
+I felt I could try it.
+And I am so happy I decided to start training.
 Since I started training I have seen a huge increase in strength and my flexibility.
 The age and sizes of people vary in my adult class and everyone keeps up and does the best they can do.
-The oldest student is 74 years old and has more endurance and strength then I could ever imagine.
+The oldest student is 74 years old and has more endurance and strength then any young person I know.
 He's sweet, has a big heart, and trains hard.
 Size doesn't matter either, some people join to get healthier or to lose weight.
 We push each other to be the best we can be.
 Everyone has their own limits and comfort zone and we respect that.

 What I learned is that it is never too late to go after a dream and a goal you set.
 Don't let yourself make excuses to do something you want to do.
 I wasn't as flexible before, but I have become more flexible.
 I didn't have the endurance before, but I do now.
+I didn't have any muscles before, I do now.
 Sure, I still wish I started when I was younger, shoot, by now I could have been a potential 3rd degree black belt or beyond.
 But there is a time for everything.

 As an adult, I decided what I wanted to commit to.
 I made the commitment to the art and to myself.
 A commitment I might have not valued as a child.